-FRESHMEN ADVISING
+ADVISING

 All new students are required to meet with an academic advisor before registering for their first semester.
-In order to further assist and support freshmen in their first year, these students are also required to meet with an advisor before registering for their second semester.
-Each fall, freshmen students are notified of "Freshmen Priority Week."
+To further assist and support freshmen in their first year, these students are also required to meet with an advisor before registering for their second semester.
+Each fall, freshmen are notified of "Welcome Week."
 Freshmen should take advantage of this time to meet with their advisors.
 This is an opportunity to consult with advisors regarding academic difficulties, avenues for student involvement in campus activities, and preparation of spring schedules.
 To schedule an appointment with an advisor, call 480/965-5555.